A Hero Ain't Nothin' but a Sandwich (novel): Benjie Johnson

 Benjie Johnson, the protagonist of the novel, is a thirteen-year-old heroin addict.
 He lives in an urban ghetto setting in Harlem, NY.
 His father has abandoned him and his mother.
 In his attempt to cope with his father's abandonment, he hangs around the wrong crowd, which incites his heroin addiction.
 He does not perceive himself as an addict, as he feels he could stop at any time.
 He is harsh towards those who try to help him feel understood and wanted.

 Rose Johnson (Craig)

 Rose Johnson (Craig) is the single mother of the protagonist, Benjie Johnson.
 She works odd jobs to support herself, Benjie, and her mother.
 She tries hard to fill the vacant role of Benjie's father, but her continuous attempts fail.
 Her character is resilient yet defined by the stereotypes of single Black mothers.

 Mrs. Ransom Bell

 Mrs. Ransom Bell is the mother of Rose Johnson (Craig) and grandmother of Benjie Johnson.
-With her old age arrives a robust religious faith.
+She is portrayed as a religious woman with strong faith.
 Her immense faith comes off as overwhelming to those around her.